Skip to main content

 Service Management

-Run Remi as a background daemon or a persistent service that starts automatically on login.
+Run remi as a background hub, or as a persistent service that starts automatically on login.
+See Hub Mode for the concepts behind these commands.

 remi start